CryptoManufaktur-io/eth-jit-exiter/README.md

 running_mode: SERVER

 # The port to listen for requests from the external tools
-# Can also be set by the environment variable EXITTER_PORT
+# Can also be set by the environment variable EXITER_PORT
 # If both are present, the environment variable has precedence.
 port: 13131